 The FWF Board endorsed the recommendation of an international jury and thus paved the way for eleven teams to compete in the final selection round for a “Clusters of Excellence” grant.
 The decisions on Austria’s future beacons of basic research will be made at the beginning of 2023.

-In addition to the Wittgenstein Award, the Austrian Science Fund FWF also conferred this year’s START excellence awards.
-From a field of 111 applicants, the jury chose seven researchers in a very competitive selection process.
+In addition to the Wittgenstein Award, the Austrian Science Fund (FWF) also conferred this year’s START Excellence Awards.
+From a field of 99 applicants, the jury chose six researchers in a very competitive selection process.